 - display credibility to funders and other external audiences

 Planning well is half the battle.
-Here are some tips that help board members get excited about the assessment process and prepare for it.
+Here are some tips to help board members prepare for the assessment and look forward to the process.

-- Include periodic self-assessment among your bylaws clauses.
-It is the surest method to make the case for assessment if your bylaws include it as one of the principle policies for the board.
+- Include periodic self-assessment as a principle policy among your bylaws clauses.
+It is the surest method to make the case for regular assessment.

 - Task the governance committee (not your chief executive or the chair) to ensure that assessment takes place regularly and is well organized.
 This committee is the permanent structure of your board; officers and chief executives change.
-Also self-assessment is a board commitment; when the call for action comes from within the team, the “voice” is different.
+Also self-assessment is a board commitment; when the call for action comes from within the board, the response is different.

 - Plan to conduct a self-assessment every two to three years.
 It is not necessary to conduct one every year — you need time to implement any potential changes and learn new ways to function as a board.

-- Keep in mind that it is not going to be an organizational assessment.
-The entire focus is on the board, on its work, structure, and dynamics.
+- Remind board members that it is not going to be an organizational assessment, but rather the focus is on the board, on its work, structure, and dynamics.